Agile Vs Waterfall: Pioneering the Old Era Of Project Management

 Agile is a philosophy, a way of thinking embedded into all Agile methodologies, while Waterfall is a model for project breakdown into linear sequential phases.
-Learn how the two approaches relate and differ from one another and what are their benefits.
+Learn what the benefits of each approach are and how they differ.

 Let’s uncover the most underlined differences between the two approaches, how they can both support your projects, and which one should suit you best.

-Agile is a philosophy for achieving business agility based on the 12 principles rooted in the Agile Manifesto developed in 2001.
+Agile is a philosophy for achieving business agility based on the 12 principles rooted in the Agile Manifesto to software development created in 2001.
 At its core, Agile thinking promotes flexibility and adaptability to changes emerging along the process of creating value.
 As an iterative, client-oriented process, Agile encourages teams to work on different phases of a project simultaneously and promotes constant exchange of feedback during the process.
 This allows them to react quickly to any changes and deliver high-quality products to their customers faster.

 Agile Manifesto values